bvweerd/dynamic_energy_contract_calculator/README.md

   set one in the options flow.
 - **Resetting values:** use the `reset_all_meters` or `reset_selected_meters`
   services if the readings get out of sync.
+- **Sensors unavailable:** if a sensor shows `unavailable`, verify the source and price sensors still report valid numeric values.
+- **Negative totals:** make sure production sensors are configured with the correct source type so that profits and costs are calculated properly.

 ## VAT and feed‑in